darpa-ansr/Scenic-ac/tools/ansr/assurance_claims/test_assurance_claim_3.md

 ```

 # ClaimNatLang
-The position of at least one target specified in the mission specification is reported to within two
+The position of car000 is reported to within two widths of ground truth position at least once
-widths of ground truth position at least once during the mission.
+during the mission.

 # Claim
 ```
-eventually any([
-    any([
-        (p.id == q.id) and (distance from p.position to q.position <= 2*p.width)
+eventually any([distance from targets_groundtruth["car000"] to q.position <= 2*p.width
-        for q in targets_reported
+        for q in targets_reported if q.id == "car000"
-    ])
-    p in targets_groundtruth
     ])
 ```